dafyddg/RFAGUI/README.md

 # RFAGUI
-Code for RFA with GUI
+Code for RFA with GUI.
+To be completed on publication of "Rhythm pattern discovery in Niger-Congo story-telling".